PeterC66/m4ops/NotesStandardsPractices.md

     - add --drop so that the target instance drops the collection before importing the data from the input.
     - add --mode upsert to replace documents whose _id matches the document(s) in the import file
   - (Studies collection is not used now)
+  - maximum BSON (Mongodb) document size is 16 megabytes, or use GridFS API.

 To *create Places.json*